multiparty/jiff/tutorials/1-intro.md

 ```javascript
 var is_enough = sum.gteq(5000);
 ```
+The `gteq` is short-hand for 'greater than or equal', JIFF provides this and many other functions for comparing secret-shared values.
-The variable `is_enough` is also a secret share, but we know it's a boolean value--either 0 or 1--depending on the result of the comparison.
+The result, which we'll store in the variable`is_enough`, is also a secret share, but we know it must be a boolean value--either 0 or 1--depending on the result of the comparison.

 Finally, we reveal the result of our computation by opening the value contained in `is_enough`.
-This operation has all parties reveal their individual secret shares to determine the true value.
+This operation has all parties combine their individual secret shares to determine the true value.
 ```javascript
 var result = my_jiff_instance.open(is_enough);
 ```